Earth Is Farthest From The Sun Today, But The Heat Wave Remains Relentless

 Think about the reversal of summer and winter in the northern and southern hemispheres – this explains it.
 Well, this also cues to why it is hot during the summer – the Earth receives more light, which translates into more energy, which generates more heat.

-Yet, according to an old NASA document cited by Gizmodo, our globe gets around 7 percent less sunlight on Aphelion Day.
+Yet, according to an old NASA document cited by Gizmodo, our globe gets around seven percent less sunlight on Aphelion Day.
 Nonetheless, the northern half of the Earth comprises more landmass than the southern – thus, it heats up faster and remains hot longer.

 There is another interesting fact that adds to the sizzling weather.
 Washington Post‘s Greg Porter points out to an expansive stretch of high pressure in the atmosphere above the eastern U.S., which pushes air down.
-As it sinks and compresses, air hikes up its temperature, causing what are sometimes dubbed “heat domes.”
+As it sinks and compresses, air hikes up its temperature, causing what is sometimes dubbed “heat domes.”
 Further exacerbating this phenomenon is its stubbornness to dissipate once developed.

 “Not only is the current upper-level high going to stick around, but also it’s going to become stronger and larger over the next several days,” Porter wrote on July 3.
 “Over the weekend, the same ridge of high pressure that has been dominating the weather over the East will expand west.”